Eclipse – Meaning, Mythology, and Symbolism

 Frequently Asked Questions (FAQ)

-What is an eclipse simply explained?
+What is an eclipse, simply explained?

 An eclipse is an obscuration where one celestial body blocks the light of another.

-What is the difference between a solar and a lunar eclipse?
+What is the difference between a solar eclipse and a lunar eclipse?

-What does an eclipse mean in mythology?
+What significance does an eclipse have in mythology?

 An eclipse often stands for change, darkness, transformation, and cosmic forces.